liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/08-configuring-widgets/05-sharing-applications-with-other-sites.markdown

 You must create the application on Facebook and get the API key and canvas page URL from Facebook.
 Once you've done this, you can copy and paste their values into the Facebook tab.
-Save the configuration and navigate back to the Facebook tab in @product@.
+Save the configuration and navigate back to the Facebook tab in @sharepoint@.
 You're given the Callback URL, which you can copy and paste into Facebook.
 When opening your app in Facebook, the correct callback URL is used to render the application.
 You can also enable the *Allow users to add [application-name] to Facebook*.
 Then you can navigate to your app's Options